 10 Ways to Build Your Internal Brand

-Building a positive employee experience is key to creating an enduring brand and company culture.
-And this starts with employee communication and bridging the gaps in how we communicate with different groups of employees.
-Your office-based employees might feel very connected to your company and what it stands for.
-That’s likely because they have more access: access to leadership, greater transparency into business results, and generally receive more access to information.
+Building a positive employee experience is key to creating an enduring brand and company culture, and this starts with employee communication and how we communicate with different groups of employees.
+Your office-based workers might feel very connected to your company and what it stands for.
+That’s likely because they have more access to leadership, greater transparency into business results, and generally receive more access to information.
 But what about your employees in the field?
 Do they feel appreciated?
 Do they have outlets for two-way communication?

 Noted author, keynote speaker, and self-help guru Steven R. Covey once said: